 SAFE raises the profile of the Angels Initiative through our stroke support organisations, direct contacts with patients and carers and social media channels.
 We have translated the Angels information in 16 languages.
-The content for the patient information is provided by the Stroke Association in the UK.
+The Stroke Association in the UK provides the content for the patient information.